 As it turns out, recreational reading is a simple and cost-effective tool that can help improve mental health.
 When it comes to stress-relieving strategies cracking a book open may not seem like an intuitive choice, but research shows that recreational reading can reduce stress levels by 68 percent.
 Reading fully engages the mind and imagination which acts as a meditative activity that can reduce stress and enhance relaxation1.
 So go ahead and get lost in a good book!

 To get a library card, typically you need a photo ID and proof of address.
 If you have concerns about the necessary documents visit or call your local library.
 Oftentimes the librarians can recommend how to get a card without a photo ID.

+Once you have your library card, you can begin checking out books right away.
+My personal favorite item to check out is cookbooks.
+That way I can review it and decide if it is something I want to purchase for myself.
+You might be surprised by all of the resources besides books you are able to borrow.
+Most libraries have several kid-friendly activity options and others allow you to check out items like cameras and mobile hotspots.
 A perk I really enjoy is that you can also use your library card to access digital books and audiobooks!
 The most common app that I have seen used is called, Libby.
 There used to be an app called OverDrive but most libraries have transitioned to Libby.
-You can download the app from your device’s app store and then use your library card information to access the digital library affiliated with your library system.
+Another option that your library system may offer is called Hoopla.
+You can download these apps from your device’s app store and then use your library card information to access the digital library affiliated with your library system.